-A confidential relationship and the presumption of undue influence can be established in either of two ways.
+A confidential relationship and the presumption of undue influence can be established in two ways.

 First, the parties may be in a well-recognised special relationship, for example, solicitor and client, doctor and patient, religious or spiritual adviser and devotee.

-Second, the confidential relationship, although not falling within any well recognised relationship, is such that the complaining party is able to show that the other party was in a position of influence.
+Second, the confidential relationship, although not falling within any well-recognised relationship, is such that the complaining party is able to show that the other party was in a position of influence.
 For example, it could be the relationship between a bank and its customer, because of a special position of trust that the bank had come to occupy in connection with the conduct of this customer’s affairs.
 (It has been stressed, however, that in ordinary circumstances no presumption of undue influence arises out of a banker-customer relationship.)
-See, for example, Commercial Bank of Australia v Amadio HCA 14 (for a summary of Amadio’s case, see “Unconscionable conduct” in Consumer protection laws).
+See, for example, Commercial Bank of Australia v Amadio HCA 14 (for a summary of the Amadio Case, see “Unconscionable conduct” in Consumer protection laws).

-The consequence of establishing undue influence is that the contract may be held voidable at the election of the wronged party.
+The consequence of establishing undue influence is that the contract may be held voidable at the election (that is, the choice) of the wronged party.

 For details of complaints of undue influence in relation to some types of loan contracts and related complaints of unjust contract, unconscionable dealings, harsh and oppressive contracts, etc., see “Unjust contracts” in Mortgages, credit cards and other finance products.